mattdimicelli/No_Framework_Todo_List_Using_BaaS/readme.md

 Since this was my first project utilizing backend services, I learned the basics of how user authentication works and how to add Google, Github, and email authentication provider functionality to my app.
-I always contemplated and implemented the transformations to my local data necessary to save them to the Firestore database, and vice-versa.
+I contemplated and implemented the transformations to my local data necessary to save them to the Firestore database, and vice-versa.